Anmol6/Hierarchical_Control/README.md

 The code is built on homework 2 of Berkeley's CS 294 [course](https://www.rll.berkeley.edu/deeprlcourse)

-There are two policies
+There are two networks
-- High Level Policy: This policy receives a state as input and outputs parameters of an affine function, ie. weights W and bias b
+- High Level Controller: This network receives a state as input and outputs parameters of an affine function, ie. weights W and bias b
-- Low Level Policy: This policy receives a state as input and outputs features that are input to the affine function
+- Low Level Controller: This network receives a state as input and outputs features that are input to the affine function

-The action is then sampled from the vector defined by the affine function applied to the output of the low-level policy.
+The action is then sampled from the vector defined by the affine function applied to the output of the low-level controller.

-Now hierarchy is achieved by enforcing that the high-level policy not change for k-timesteps (a specified hyperparameter).
+Now hierarchy is achieved by enforcing that the high-level controller's output not change for k-timesteps (a specified hyperparameter).

 ### Example
 Read `train_pg.py` for all command line arguments.
 Example run: